kittikun/ramen/README.md

   Note that on windows, SDL is only used to create the windows.
 EGL context is then created manually.
 - Fonts drawing with Freetype.
 A font atlas texture is generated and text is drawn with a single VBO
 - Simple profiler
-- CPU, memory usage monitor
+- FPS, CPU, memory usage monitor
 - Job system

 TODO: